ADACS-Australia/Face-to-Face/README.md

 The Introduction to HPC slides can be found at: https://goo.gl/qkXYoy

-The version control with git tutorial is absed on the same Software Carpentry lesson and can be found here: http://swcarpentry.github.io/git-novice/
+The version control with git tutorial is based on the the Software Carpentry lesson and can be found here: http://swcarpentry.github.io/git-novice/

 **Note**:
 For some tutorials a basic knowledge of python is assumed (i.e., you know the basic data structures and operations and how to write a script).